MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 ![Email hours as percent](../images/wpa/use/email-hours-as-percent.png)

 This statement identifies the source of the data.
 That is, the data that was used to calculate this line was drawn from the scope (set of data) that is visible to the analyst who sees this page.
 For example, the person who sees this page might be logged in to Workplace Analytics as an analyst with "HR" scope.
-That HR scope – that HR set of data – is what produced this exact trend line.
+That HR scope&mdash;that HR set of data&mdash;is what produced this exact trend line.

 A different analyst with a different scope would see a different trend line because that line would be calculated from different data.

 All of the opportunities that are presented and all of the data that is presented for each opportunity are drawn from the scope of the analyst who is viewing this page.
-Scopes are defined by admins; for more information, see Scoping in Workplace Analytics.
+Scopes are defined by admins; for more information, see [Scope in Workplace Analytics](https://docs.microsoft.com/en-us/Workplace-Analytics/setup/scope-in-wpa).